This article is part of a larger series on Retail Management.

 Big Cartel’s Gold plan is free and allows you to sell up to five products with one photo per item.
-Besides WooCommerce and PrestaShop, Big Cartel is the only free ecommerce website builder we’re aware of that lets you connect a custom domain, such as www.yourstore.com.
-If you don’t own a custom domain, then you can use a Big Cartel subdomain, like yourstore.BigCartel.com, for free.
+It also lets you connect a custom domain, such as www.yourstore.com.
+If you don’t own a custom domain, you can use a Big Cartel subdomain, like yourstore.BigCartel.com, for free.

 While Big Cartel’s pricing may appear affordable, the features included in each plan remain basic, limited, and aren’t very scalable.
 When you upgrade, you get an increase only on the number of products you can sell—you don’t get more advanced features to support your business.

-For comparison, Shopify’s $29 per month plan gives you unlimited products, whereas Big Cartel’s $19.99 per month option has a 500-product limit.
+Shopify’s $29 per month plan gives you unlimited products, whereas Big Cartel’s $19.99 per month option has a 500-product limit.
 You also get more marketing options, better SEO features, and payment channels with the former.
-If you’re looking to grow your online store, Big Cartel won’t give you the best value for money.
+Big Cartel won’t give you the best value for money if you’re looking to grow your online store.

-However, if you plan to keep it small and stay that way, this is a great option.
-You can be on its free plan and start selling online right away.
+However, this is an excellent option if you plan to keep it small and stay that way.
+You can use its free plan and start selling online right away.

 Big Cartel Features

-Big Cartel boasts of its easy-to-use platform that can function as an all-in-one solution for creatives.
+Big Cartel boasts an easy-to-use platform that is an all-in-one solution for creatives.
 Once you sign up, you can easily set up your products, process payments, and ship orders from a single dashboard.
-It’s worth noting that Big Cartel doesn’t have advanced ecommerce features you might need such as SEO tools, email marketing, and advanced inventory tracking.
+It’s worth noting that Big Cartel doesn’t have advanced ecommerce features you might need, such as SEO tools, email marketing, and advanced inventory tracking.

-Since the platform was created with the artist in mind, it is evident how its website templates are aesthetically designed—they are stylish and modern and, unlike many competitors, don’t include pesky ads.
-There’s just a subtle Big Cartel logo on the footer, which you can remove using code.
+That the platform was created with the artist in mind is evidenced by the design of its website templates—they are stylish and modern and, unlike many competitors, don’t include pesky ads.
+There’s just a subtle logo on the footer, which you can remove using code.

-As of this writing, Big Cartel has 18 themes, all minimally designed with a focus on visual appeal.
-Users can edit CSS files for the themes; however, if you wish to change some HTML coding, then you need to upgrade to a paid subscription.
+As of this writing, Big Cartel has 18 themes, all minimally designed and focusing on visual appeal.
+Users can edit CSS files for the themes; however, if you wish to change some HTML coding, you need to upgrade to a paid subscription.

 Since Big Cartel’s free plan doesn’t allow for more than five physical products, don’t expect to need to set up many product details.
-You can upload a product with a single photo, put a description, classify into a category, and set pricing, shipping, and tax fees.
-The ability to offer product variants is available only on a paid plan.
+You can upload a product with a single photo, put a description, classify it by category, set up product options, and set pricing, shipping, and tax fees.
+The ability to track inventory is available only on a paid plan.

-One thing to remember when it comes to naming products, once Big Cartel has created a URL for your product, you can no longer edit it.
+One thing to remember when it comes to naming products is that once Big Cartel has created a URL for your product, you can no longer edit it.

 Big Cartel’s available extensions are limited.
-The most notable integrations are with Mailchimp, Instagram, and Zapier—which will allow for some flexibility in expanding your integrations.
+The most notable integrations are with Mailchimp, Instagram, and Zapier, allowing for some flexibility in expanding your integrations.